Dominic Fike Is An Upcoming Superstar You’ll Want To Keep An Eye On

 He’s not shy about his upbringing either.
-Fike admits to his former drug use, explaining how he damaged his stomach lining by doing lots of cocaine as a teenager.
-He also served time in jail for assaulting a police officer, which proved to be a blessing in disguise.
+Fike admits to his former drug use, explaining how he damaged his stomach lining by doing tons of cocaine as a teenager.
+He even served time in jail for assaulting a police officer.
+That run-in with the law proved to be a blessing in disguise.

 A Blend of Genres

-When Fike was younger, he would attend parties where he’d freestyle with other local rappers and building a name for himself.
-Eventually, Fike started uploading his music to YouTube giving his fanbase more access to his work.
+When he was younger, he would attend parties where he’d battle with other local rappers and build a name for himself.
+He eventually started uploading his music to YouTube in order to give his fanbase more access to his work.

 Exploding Onto the Scene